thk2b/circlechat/README.md

 # State of development

 Currently, circlechat is a MVP.
 All desired features have yet to be implemented.
 Namely, all chat and profile features are present, but there exists only one global circle: all users are automatically added to a global circle, which holds all channels and profiles.
-The next major development step is the implementation of separate circles, each with their own channels and profiles.
+The next major development step is the implementation of user-created circles, each with their own channels and profiles.

 # Commands